Family law

 The legal 500

 The family court prioritises the child’s best interests and may issue a child arrangement order awarding sole custody if it's deemed necessary.
-If you're seeking expert family law advice or need help applying for a sole custody court order, our experienced child custody solicitors are here to support you every step of the way.
+If you're seeking expert family law advice or need help applying for sole custody in the UK, our experienced child custody solicitors are here to support you every step of the way.

 This type of order is often sought when parents cannot agree on living arrangements and need the court to formalise a decision in the child’s best interests.
 Anyone with parental responsibility, including parents, guardians, or stepparents, can apply for a ‘lives with’ order.